 The affair continued.
 At some point, Maria likely became an accomplice in her husband’s scheme; she would write to Hamilton when her husband was away, pleading with him to come visit her.
 Then, James would write to Hamilton, requesting small sums of cash.
 Hamilton complied, eventually shelling out more than $1000.

 Then, in November, James—who had been working a scheme to buy the pension and back-pay claims of soldiers—landed in jail for committing forgery.
-When Hamilton refused to help him, James reached out to the Federalist’s Republican rivals.
+When Hamilton refused to help him, James reached out to the Federalist’s Democratic-Republican rivals.
 Congressmen James Monroe (not James Madison, as it is in Hamilton, probably for simplicity's sake), Frederick Muhlenberg, and Abraham Venable spoke with both James and Maria, revealing Hamilton’s affair with Maria, implicating him in James’s plan, and accusing him of giving James insider tips on government securities.
 Maria even gave them letters that Hamilton had written to her.